 Dell sound card drivers, laptop video card drivers and other hardware components all require device drivers to work properly.

-Regularly updating device drivers is recommended for lots of reasons, including:
+Regularly updating device drivers is recommended for many reasons, including:

 It is important to note that you don't have to update every single device driver on your computer.
 For example, updating drivers for your mouse, keyboard and monitor is unnecessary in most cases.

-You don't want to trigger any new computer problems by updating device drivers unnecessarily.
+You want to avoid triggering any new computer problems by updating device drivers unnecessarily.

 This section talks you through identifying whether you need to update device drivers for your Dell computer.